 Joo-Hee Suh received her bachelor’s degree in political science with a concentration in international relations from Williams College in 2003 and her master’s degree in history of international relations from London School of Economics in 2005.
 Joo-Hee previously worked at the British Embassy Seoul as a political and media officer and most recently, at the UN Office of the High Commissioner for Human Rights in Geneva, Switzerland as a human rights officer.
 At BU, she has taught courses in the areas of international relations, political theory, transitional justice, and college-level writing and research.
 She is currently working on a doctoral dissertation on the political philosophy of Hannah Arendt.

 Taiyi Sun received his B.A from Ripon College, WI, double majored in Politics & Government and Business Administration with a minor in Leadership studies, and M.A. in International Affairs from American University, Washington, D.C.
-Taiyi’s research focuses on hydro-politics, international political economy, and Chinese politics.
-He is currently a teaching fellow for intro to comparative politics.
+Taiyi’s research focuses on disaster and civil society, social capital, and Chinese politics.
+He is currently a lecturer teaching PO520 “Readings in Public Policy”.

 Taiyi previously worked as the executive assistant and office manager for the Center for Asian Studies, AU.
 He is also actively involved in organizing citizen policy discussions/forums and is a resident at the Interactivity Foundation.
-Taiyi currently writes columns for various media outlets in China (including the largest youth magazine in China and is also playing the first violin with the Boston Civic Symphony.
+Taiyi currently writes columns for various media outlets in China (including the largest youth magazine in China) and is also playing the first violin with the Boston Civic Symphony.
 Please visit his personal webpage at: www.taiyisun.com